philc/book-notes/psychology/principles - ray dalio.md

       to get over all that and stop seeing struggling as something negative."
     * You are not the best at everything.
 Sometimes you should hand over a responsibility in your life to someone else and trust them.
-    * "Asking others who are strong in areas where you are weak to help you is a great skill that you should develop no matter what, as it will help you develop guardrails that will prevent you from doing what you shouldn't be doing."
-(I haven't been great at this).

 ## Use the 5-step process to get what you want out of life (chap 19)